Petrevene: After the restoration of Bulgarian statehood (1878–1918)

 A mass exodus to Turkey by the Pomaks in the region started after the Unification of Bulgaria in 1885.
 They moved mostly to the regions of the cities Çorlu in East Thrace and Hasanbey in Balikesir in Anatolia.
 Their property and estates were thereby bought, transferred to, or abandoned and acquired by the remaining population.
 A Pomak school opened briefly in the village of Blasnichevo to encourage Pomaks to remain in their locations.
 In 1893 only 22 Pomaks remained in Petrevene.
 The entire Pomak population left the village by 1898.
 Several Italian quarrymen settled in Petrevene at the beginning of the 20th century.
 They created, in particular, many skillful gravestones, still standing in the village cemetery.

 Due to the rise of anti-Islamism and nationalism in post-Ottoman Bulgaria, the abandoned and decaying village mosque was removed in 1902.
 Its materials were recycled and used in the construction of the present-day Eastern Orthodox church of the Dormition of the Theotokos.
 It was built by Trǎn constructors in 1902 not far from the location of the former mosque with the enthusiastic support of the locals.
 They donated money, icons and church appliances to it.
 The population of Petrevene was not affected harshly by the two World Wars.
-Only a few people fought and less than fifty lost their lives in the wars.
+Only a few people fought and less than fifty died in the wars.
 During the Balkan Wars (1912–1913) Petrevene soldiers took part in the battle for the town of Chataldzha in East Trace, while during the First World War (1915–1918) they fought on the Macedonian Front.
 A humble monument devoted to the fallen villagers during the wars was erected in 2003 in the village center.
 During the Second Balkan War (1913) North Bulgaria was occupied briefly by the invading Romanian troops.
 In Petrevene they used to frequently search houses and backyards for hidden items.